NanaAY/random-user-generator/readme.md

-# Mini project using the fetch api
+# Mini project working with promises and using the fetch api

 First time using the fetch api to get some data from an api to show on the screen with some dynamic background